iwe-org/iwe/README.md

 IWE functions in two modes:

-1.  **Editor Extension Mode** as LSP server
+1.  **Editor Extension Mode** (LSP server)

-    It connect to your editor enabling documents navigation, searching, links auto-completion  and much more
+    IWE integrates seamlessly with your editor, letting you navigate documents, search, auto-complete links, and a whole lot more, like:

+    - Searching through your notes
+    - Following markdown links
+    - Auto-completing links
+    - Extracting or inlining a sub-note
+    - Formatting the document and updating link titles
+    - Selecting backlinks (find links that reference the current document)
+    - Transforming lists into headers and vice versa
+    - Showing inlay hints with parent note references and link counts

 2.  **Command Line Utility Mode**

-    Allows you to bulk process thousands of documents in matter of a seconds

-Thanks to robust underlying components, IWE can process thousands of files in just a second.
-It unpacks the files into in-memory graph structure to perform transformations and produced updated markdown back when needed.
+    This tool lets you process thousands of documents in just a second.
+With IWE, you can reformat documents and update link titles across your entire library.
+You can also use the CLI mode to combine multiple files into one extended document.

-## LSP features
+## Text editor extension features

 ### Extract/Inline Notes